elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-a-precipitation-reaction-and-how-can-you-identify-it.md

 url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-you-identify-it
 score: -1.0
 related_article1:
-    id: 162041
+    id: 162049
-    title: What is the significance of state changes in physical properties?
+    title: >-
+        Explain the process of a liquid changing to a solid and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-state-changes-in-physical-properties
+    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
 related_article2:
-    id: 161975
+    id: 161983
-    title: What happens during the state transition from liquid to solid?
+    title: >-
+        How does the reactivity of iron with oxygen differ from that of hydrogen with oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-iron-with-oxygen-differ-from-that-of-hydrogen-with-oxygen
 related_article3:
-    id: 162044
+    id: 161758
-    title: What are the key differences between the physical states of matter: solid, liquid, and gas?
+    title: >-
+        What happens during the state transition from liquid to solid?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas
+    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
 related_article4:
-    id: 162058
+    id: 161991
-    title: What are the characteristics of liquids that distinguish them from gases and solids?
+    title: >-
+        How does the process of shaving wood represent a physical change?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-liquids-that-distinguish-them-from-gases-and-solids
+    url: /learn/chemistry/questions/how-does-the-process-of-shaving-wood-represent-a-physical-change
 related_article5:
-    id: 161758
+    id: 161933
-    title: What happens during the state transition from liquid to solid?
+    title: >-
+        What is the role of oxygen in combustion reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/what-is-the-role-of-oxygen-in-combustion-reactions
 ---

 &nbsp;